huxh-labs/PlantGFM/README.md

 Welcome to the official repository for the paper "PlantGLM: A Genetic Language Model for Plant Genomics".

+In this repository, you will find the following:

+- Inference code for our models
+- Pre-trained weights for all 9 NT models and 2 SegmentNT models
+- Instructions for using the code and pre-trained models

 ## 1. Environment

 #### 1.1 Download and install [Anaconda](https://www.anaconda.com/download) package manager